Hi, I’m a personal finance expert who loves to help you out! I’ll answer your question within a business day. Pinky swear.

 RentPay describes itself as “a secure, portable payments and planning app, just for renters”.
 As such, it lets you set up recurring payments to cover your rent, ensuring your payments are made on time, with minimal effort on your part.

 In terms of costs, you will pay a $3 initial set-up fee to cover your ID verification, then a $2 ongoing monthly fee.
-Using RentPay, you can by direct debit at no additional cost, via BPAY at a cost of $1 per transaction, or by credit card, paying 1.25% using Mastercard or Visa, or 2.5% using American Express.
+Using RentPay, you can by direct debit at no additional cost, via BPAY at a cost of $1 per transaction, or by credit card, paying 0.99% using Mastercard or Visa, or 1.55% for PayPal, which includes American Express.
+There are other payment options available if you don’t have a credit card.

 Example